-1. Resistor color code
+1. Resistor color coding

 Código de colores de las resistencias.

-The resistor color code is used to express the value of a resistor in ohms (Ω) and its tolerance, through various colored bands printed on the body of the resistor, which can be seen from any position.
+The resistor color code is used to express the value of a resistor in ohms (Ω) and its tolerance, through several colored bands printed on the body of the resistor, which can be seen from any position.

-Resistor notation is similar to scientific notation, with a two-digit mantissa and a one-digit exponent.
+Resistance notation is similar to scientific notation, with a two-digit mantissa and a one-digit exponent.

 Color code table